Engelhardia roxburghiana: Description

 Engelhardia roxburghiana grows as a tree measuring up to 35 m tall with a trunk diameter of up to 70 cm.
 The bark is fawn-coloured to dark brown to black.
 The inflorescences consist of eight to ten male catkins.
 The winged fruits measure up to 5.5 cm wide.

+Taxonomy

+Engelhardia roxburghiana was described by English botanist John Lindley in 1831.
+The type specimen was collected in Malaya.
+The species is named for the Scottish botanist William Roxburgh.

 Distribution and habitat

-Engelhardia roxburghiana grows naturally from India to Indochina and in Sumatra, Peninsular Malaysia and Borneo.
-Its habitat is mixed tropical forest from sea-level to 1750 m altitude.
+Engelhardia roxburghiana grows naturally from northeastern India and Bangladesh to Indochina, southern China, Taiwan, Sumatra, Peninsular Malaysia and Borneo.
+Its habitat is mixed tropical forest, including dipterocarp forest, from sea level to 1750 m elevation.
+It is considered a pioneer species and is drought-resilient.

+Conservation

+Engelhardia roxburghiana has been assessed as least concern on the IUCN Red List.
+It is considered abundant due to its large range.

+Uses

+Engelhardia roxburghiana is harvested for its timber, which is suitable for furniture.
+Its leaves are used in Chinese traditional medicine.